-We calculate AAI for monthly averaged model predicted dust distribution and compare with monthly average of Nimbus-7 TOMS AAI data over the period from 1984 to 1990, during which TOMS measurements were most stable [McPeters et al., 1996; Cakmur et al., 2001; Torres et al., 2002].
-TOMS measurements are available daily basis on a 1.25° by 1.0° grid but data may be missing due to sun glint or contaminated with cloud [Torres et al., 1998; Cakmur et al., 2001].
+[18] We calculate AAI for monthly averaged modelpredicted dust distribution and compare with monthly average of Nimbus 7 TOMS AAI data over the period from 1984 to 1990, during which TOMS measurements were most stable [Cakmur et al., 2001; Torres et al., 2002; McPeters et al., TOMS user's guide, 1996].
+TOMS measurements are available daily basis on a 1.25° by 1.0° grid but data may be missing because of Sun glint or contaminated with cloud [Torres et al., 1998; Cakmur et al., 2001].
 We assume that pixels with 380 nm reflectivity higher than 0.2 are contaminated with cloud and excluded them.
-This criterion is chosen as the central value of the suggested range between 0.15 and 0.25 in Cakmur et al. [2001].
+This criterion is chosen as the central value of the suggested range between 0.15 and 0.25 from Cakmur et al. [2001].
 The data are then interpolated into T62 grids by averaging TOMS data within each T62 grid cell excluding the points of missing data.
-If data is missing at all points within a T62 grid cell, this grid cell is not given an effective value of TOMS AAI.
-A monthly average is calculated only at points where TOMS data are available on ten or more days following the suggestion by Cakmur et al. [2001].
+If data are missing at all points within a T62 grid cell, this grid cell is not given an effective value of TOMS AAI.
+A monthly average is calculated only at points where TOMS data are available on 10 or more days following the suggestion by Cakmur et al. [2001].
 However, as Cakmur et al. [2001] suggest, detecting mineral dust by TOMS AAI is thought to contain uncertainty.
-They, based on Hsu et al. [1999], suggest that uncertainty in daily TOMS

-AAI is approximately 0.2 and that in monthly mean is about 0.1.
+On the basis of the work by Hsu et al. [1999], they suggest that uncertainty in daily TOMS AAI is $\sim$ 0.2 and that in monthly mean is $\sim$ 0.1.
 The uncertainty may be due to undetected subpixel clouds and the presence of biomass burning aerosols.

-Possible bias in monthly mean TOMS AAI due to cloud contamination of data is examined in section 4.2 also.
+Possible bias in monthly mean TOMS AAI due to cloud contamination of data is also examined in section 4.2.

-3. Analyses of base case simulation
+3. Analyses of Base Case Simulation

-Figure 1 shows the dependence of AAI (for an amount of dust equivalent to unit AOD at 380nm) on the vertical level of dust for each of four size bins (a) and dependence of AAI on AOD for different levels for the bin 1 (diameter range of 0.1-1.0 μm) dust (b).
+[19] Figure 1 shows the dependence of AAI (for an amount of dust equivalent to unit AOD at 380nm) on the vertical level of dust for each of four size bins (Figure 1a) and dependence of AAI on AOD for different levels for the bin 1 (diameter range of 0.1-1.0 μm) dust (Figure 1b).
 As previously reported [Hsu et al., 1999; Torres et al., 1998; Mahowald and Dufresne, 2004], for a given AOD, AAI is higher with dust at a higher altitude and of larger particles and is nearly linear to height from the model's bottom layer to 500hPa (Figure 1a).
 (Both AOD and AAI are less sensitive to large particles than small particles, but AAI is more sensitive to large particles than AOD is.)
 For a given level of dust, AAI is nearly linear to AOD also, with different slopes for different height of dust (Figure 1b).